Sunil-Archive-Projects/Youtube-Batch-Downloader/README.md

 		- pushbullet_authkey.txt
 			- Contains access token through which the script can send appropriate Pushbullet notifications
 			- Get pushbullet access token at https://www.pushbullet.com/#settings/account

+Future Enhancements :

+Read the youtube_links.txt from a remote file.
+Run the script from RaspberryPi periodically using CRON job to have media center of offline streamable high quality videos.